veeneck/ryan.blog/content/blog/automating-workspaces-on-macos.md

 ### Resizing Windows

 This was a tricky one.
-Resizing windows is possible with AppleScript, but it would be tedious.
-Fortunately, I discovered the Moom (a window manager) has snapshots which save the layout of any space you tell it to.
+[Resizing windows](https://www.labnol.org/software/resize-mac-windows-to-specific-size/28345/) is possible with AppleScript, but it would be tedious.
+Fortunately, I discovered the [Moom](https://manytricks.com/moom/) (a window manager) has snapshots which save the layout of any space you tell it to.
+You also provide a custom name for the snapshot.
+In this case, the name is `Web Dev Build & Commit`.
 To make it better, they added AppleScript support for snapshots, so that you can trigger a snapshot from a script.
 Once I automate all of my windows, the final step is to run this snippet:

     on run {input, parameters}